 Address: Service Hall 1882, Buyant-Ukhaa, 10th Khoroo, Khan-Uul District, Ulaanbaatar, Mongolia.
 This is near Chinggis Khaan International Airport, 1km toward UB.
 Huge sign saying ‘Mongolia Immigration’ shows the way.)

 Telephone: +976 11 7011 0481

 Opening hours: 9-13 and 14-17.
 Cafeteria food is good, apparently.

 There is also an immigration agency in Olgii (see extensions below)

 You can get another 30 days extension on your tourist visa.
 Once again, the Immigration Offices referenced above in Ulan Bator or possibly Olgii are where you need to be.
-You need to do this as soon as possible, within 7 days of your arrival in Mongolia.
+You need to do this within 7 business days of your arrival in Mongolia.

 A 7-day extension costs 27000 tögrög (12 euros), then 3600 tögrög (1.5 euros) for each additional day.
 If you are late with extending, you pay a 200000 tögrög (USD 100) fine.
 You will need to register as well, this costs an additional 2000 tögrög.

 Bring your passport, and a copy of your passport and your Mongolian visa and entry stamp, a passport photo and an explanation letter about the reason for your extension with the address you’re staying at (unless you camp in the bush, in which case you should explain that).
 Basically you pay the fee, then get an application form to fill out, and hand it in along with the above mentioned documents.